orbeon/orbeon-forms-doc/form-runner/link-embed/offline-embedding-api.md

 /fr/service/$app/$form/compile?format=zip
 ```

-The resulting binary data can later be passed to the client-side `renderFormFromBase64()` API.
+The resulting binary data can later be passed to the client-side `renderForm()` API.

 ### Client-side embedding API